 The last thing you want to worry about when planning a trip to Aruba is what documents are required for entry there.
-But whenever you leave the United States, with just a few exceptions, it’s generally safe to assume you’ll need a valid passport, and the Aruba passport requirements are no different: U.S. citizens do need a passport to visit.
+But whenever you leave the United States, with just a few exceptions, it’s generally safe to assume you’ll need a valid passport, and the Aruba passport requirements are no different: U.S. citizens do need a valid passport with at least one blank page an entry stamp to visit.

 A passport, however, may not be the only documentation you need when going to Aruba.
+You will have to provide a completed ED-Card (Embarkation-Disembarkation Card) upon arrival.
 You may also be required to show proof of a return ticket or an onward ticket out of Aruba, sufficient travel funds to pay for your stay, and the location of your hotel or other accommodations during your stay.

 Aruba Passport Requirements for U.S. Citizens